 "He hated her because she was young and pretty and sexless, because he wanted to go to bed with her

 and would never do so, because round her sweet supple waist, which seemed to ask you. to encircle it

 with your arm, there was only the odious scarlet sash, aggressive symbol of chastity."

 Actually I am.
 Because if it would have ended like it always ends in American movies.
 Where the hero always prevails and will always have the girl.
 The main character actually loses everything because of the girl and because of the system.
 It is good that it ends like that, because otherwise it takes the warning away for future generations.
 Who also read this book and will also think about it.
 And like many things in science fiction, sometimes they become real, because future inventors or politician or whomever will read it and will be inspired by it.
 As it is with this book, people will read it and will understand that it clearly is not the way to go.
 So you have less change it actually happens.

 How do I value this book?

 As a very inspiring book.
 No wonder that a lot of people have read this book before me.
 It is just a very exiting and readable book.
-Orwell can give you a feeling that you’re actually in the book, standing next to Winston.
+Orwell can give you a feeling that you?re actually in the book, standing next to Winston.
+Sometimes you just want to slap him and warn him for the obvious.
 Not many writers can do that, I admire that in a writer.
 Furthermore I think some passages are just pure poetry "If I could save Julia by doubling my own pain, would I do it?
 Yes, I would".
 I like reading heroic things like that, but it also the surprise that he fails is a pleasant one.

 Hij was een Brits schrijver, journalist en criticus.
 Hij is een van de meest bewonderde Engelstalige auteurs van de 20e eeuw.
 Het bekendst zijn de twee werken die hij schreef tegen het einde van zijn leven: Animal Farm en 1984.
 Het zijn scherpe aanklachten tegen stalinisme en totalitarisme.